omaeldotnet/omaeldotnet/README.md

 🎓 Currently completing a DEC in Informatics at Cégep de Valleyfield

-💼 Currently working for a small technology company under a government contract, maintaining and repairing RAIC (Restricted Area Identity Card) devices for CATSA (Canadian Air Transport Security Authority).
+💼 Currently working for a small tech company under a government contract, maintaining and repairing RAIC (Restricted Area Identity Card) devices for CATSA (Canadian Air Transport Security Authority).